KMAYAMA2/notes/content/people/Naval Ravikant.md

 	- “Happiness to me is mainly not suffering, not desiring, not thinking too much about the future or the past, really embracing the present moment and the reality of [[2-1b2b0.2 Focus on the 'what is' before deciding 'what to do' about it |what is]], and [[1-1a5b4.4 Real-time calibration (i.e., recalibration) lets you adapt to the changing landscape |the way it is]].”
 	- “Happiness is what’s there when you remove the sense that something is missing in your life.”
 	- “Memory and identity are burdens from the past preventing us from living freely in the present.”
-	- “**It’s way more important to perfect your desires than to try to do something you don’t 100 percent desire**.”
+	- **It’s way more important to perfect your desires than to try to do something you don’t 100 percent desire**.
-		- “Play stupid games, win stupid prizes.”
+		- Play stupid games, win stupid prizes.
 	- “There are [[1-1c4b You always have to solve problems, including the problem of what problems to solve |unlimited]] external problems.
 The only way to actually get peace on the inside is by giving up this idea of problems.”
 - Envy Is the Enemy of Happiness
-	- “Whenever the word *[[12-1e3 There is no should in nature |should]]* creeps up in your mind, it’s guilt or social programming.”
+	- Whenever the word *[[12-1e3 There is no should in nature |should]]* creeps up in your mind, it’s guilt or social programming.
-		- “Training yourself to be happy is completely internal.
+		- Training yourself to be happy is completely internal.
 There is no external progress, no external validation.
-You’re competing against yourself—it is a single-player game.”
+You’re competing against yourself—it is a single-player game.
-			- “A lot of it is conditioning from your environment, but you can [[Deconstruct, then reconstruct |un-condition and recondition]] yourself.”
+			- A lot of it is conditioning from your environment, but you can [[Deconstruct, then reconstruct |un-condition and recondition]] yourself.
 - Happiness Is Built by Habits
-	- “You are a combination of your [[5-1b4c1b You can easily replace the self-discipline with the four laws of habit formation - (1) make it obvious, (2) make it attractive, (3) make it easy, and (4) make it satisfying |habits]] and the people who you spend the most time with.”
+	- You are a combination of your [[5-1b4c1b You can easily replace the self-discipline with the four laws of habit formation - (1) make it obvious, (2) make it attractive, (3) make it easy, and (4) make it satisfying |habits]] and the people who you spend the most time with.
 		- *Are they habits that will increase your long-term happiness rather than your short-term happiness?
 Are you [[2-1a1a3c Belong where your desired habits are the norm |surrounding]] yourself with people who are generally positive and upbeat people?
 Are those relationships low-maintenance?
 Do you admire and respect but not envy them?*
 	- “The more you judge, the more you separate yourself.
 You’ll feel good for an instant, because you feel good about yourself, thinking you’re better than someone.
 Later, you’re going to feel [[2-1a1a3d 'Relative satisfaction (or misery) tendencies' - Your average five is important, and you can spend time with the best of the best with internet |lonely]].
 Then, you see negativity everywhere.
 The world just reflects your own feelings back at you.”
 - Find Happiness in Acceptance
-	- “In any situation in life, you always have three choices: you can change it, you can accept it, or you can leave it.
-If you want to change it, then it is a desire.”
+	- In any situation in life, you always have three choices: you can change it, you can accept it, or you can leave it.
+If you want to change it, then it is a desire.
 		- Pick one big desire in your life at any given time to give yourself purpose and motivation.
 Not two—you’ll be distracted.
 	- “You’re going to die one day, and none of this is going to matter.
 So enjoy yourself.
 Do something positive.
 Project some love.
 Make someone happy.
 Laugh a little bit.
 Appreciate the moment.
 And do your work.”
 - **Saving Yourself**